mjorgens/pudro.com/philosophy.md

 title: Philosophy
 last_modified_at: 2019-02-20
 ---
-In my years of "surfing" the Web, I've seen many "bad" websites.
+In my years of "surfing" the web, I've seen many "bad" websites.
 You know the ones that take forever to download, are hard to navigate, and look like an 8-year-old put it together.
 So I decided to do something about it, and form my own design group.

 ### Distinctive, Intuitive, and Imaginative Designs.